 When we talk about mastering occupation data, we mean providing the necessary technologies and ontologies, also for third parties, in a way that is compatible with their applications and systems, in order to change the market over the long term and finally allow for a major technological step in the direction of semantic parsing and matching of occupation data.

-Thanks to a variety of successfully implemented use cases as well as proofs of concept and various consulting mandates, we were able to put a lot of valuable, real-world experience in ongoing application development to use when creating our JANZZon! ontology and products such as JANZZsme!.
+Thanks to a variety of successfully implemented use cases as well as proofs of concept and various consulting mandates, we were able to put a lot of valuable, real-world experience in ongoing application development to use when creating our JANZZon! ontology and products such as JANZZsme! and JANZZclassifier!.

 Over the past few years, this has allowed us to develop not only country-specific structures but also new, superior systems, classifications and technologies, all with the goal of allowing for transparent and understandable comparison, or even automated skills and/or employment matching, of different jobs, profiles, qualifications and areas of expertise across different systems, languages and national borders, as well as the standardization of these kinds of processes.

 Alongside a number of qualifications such as ISCO-08 (International Standard Classification of Occupations), O*NET , ROME V3, DISCO II and most recently ESCO (European Skills/Competences, Qualifications and Occupations ), a new classification that focuses more on skills, competences and qualifications than on job titles, this involves using the necessary expertise to integrate the most important classifications into JANZZon! in order to allow for smooth exchange and quality-assured further development between systems and languages.